Mes-sanga-Unug: Name

-The reading of the name of the discussed deity is a matter of scholarly debate.
+Reading the name of the discussed deity is a matter of scholarly debate.
 It was written in cuneiform as dMES.SANGA.UNUGki in early sources, while in the first millennium BCE as dMES.SAG.UNUGki or dMES✕A.SAG.UNUGki.
-Mes-sanga-Unug is the version employed by Manfred Krebernik in the corresponding entry in Reallexikon der Assyriologie und Vorderasiatischen Archäologie, though he accepts the possibility that the sign MES should be read as pisan.
+Mes-sanga-Unug is the version employed by Manfred Krebernik in the corresponding entry in Reallexikon der Assyriologie und Vorderasiatischen Archäologie.
+However, he accepts the possibility that the sign MES should be read as pisan.
 Interpreting it as dPisan2/xsaĝ/sanga-Unugki has been suggested by Wilfred G. Lambert, but according to Jeremiah Peterson it is not plausible, and the alternative is supported by a gloss in an Assyrian copy of the god list An = Anum (YBC 2401, tablet 5, line 20).
 He accordingly renders it as dMes-sanga-Unugki-ga.
 However, he also notes it is plausible the theonym was not fully understood in the Old Babylonian period already.
 The element mes-sanga is an Early Dynastic term designating a profession, which makes it possible to translate the name as "the mes-sanga of Uruk."
 Peterson notes that this further supports the reading of the name starting with m rather than p, as multiple deities whose names are a combination of a profession name and the toponym Unug (Uruk) occur in Early Dynastic texts.
 However, the reading Pisangunug can still be found in Assyriological publications as recent as 2018.

 Various variant renderings of the name can be found in literature.
 For example, Julia M. Asher-Greve renders it as Pisaĝ-Unug. and Walther Sallaberger as Messaĝĝa’unu(g).
 Paul-Alain Beaulieu due to the uncertain reading of the name refers to the god as "Pi/Mesangunuk."